Goldsmith Street's story

 - Current rules mean that councils can only use receipts from council homes sold through the right to buy policy to cover just 30% of the cost of new homes, with a tight three-year limit in which to spend it.
 Goldsmith Street was funded by a mix of borrowing, council reserves and right-to-buy receipts, but much more could have been achieved if the right to buy was reformed.

 - When the scheme won the RIBA Stirling Prize, it attracted global recognition, but this came with its own challenges.
-People began to visit to just take photos – looking at it as an attraction rather than people’s homes.
-The residents have been largely understanding, but we recognise it could become an issue for them in the long term.
-We have a lot of goodwill at the moment from residents and we don’t want to lose that.
+People began to visit to just take photos – looking at it as an attraction rather than as people’s homes.
+The residents have been largely understanding, but it could become a potential issue for them.
+Visitors should be sensitive when 'on location' and examining innovative green schemes where people live.